BluWings/cdo-eclipse/README.md

 cdo-eclipse
 ===========

-Provides Eclipse features and p2 repository to use Composite Data Objects for Java in Eclipse environment.
+Provides Eclipse features and p2 repository to use the [Composite Data Objects for Java](http://www.github.com/buschmais/cdo) Framework in an Eclipse runtime environment.

 Build